The modern IT marketplace of high technologies offers a multiplicity of great solutions for software testing.

 Conclusion

-As for SpiraTest, it is powerful but a bit complex test management software,
+As for SpiraTest, it is a powerful but complex test management software, which can be suitable for big and complicated projects.

 Hopefully, the provided information will help you to select the most suitable test-management tool for your needs.